 Banking services are an essential component of online trading.
 Saxo Bank offers bank transfers and credit/debit card funding.
 XTB has a comprehensive offer with bank transfers, credit/debit cards, PayPal, and Skrill.

-Saxo Bank and XTB are the leading online brokers in 2021.
+Saxo Bank and XTB are the leading online brokers.
 Both have advantages and disadvantages, depending on your needs and trading experience.
 We recommend Saxo Bank to active traders of all levels of experience.
 XTB is a better fit for new traders looking for a straightforward trading platform and learning tools.